TIMBELRINE STEWARDSHIP AND SUSTAINABILITY

 The National Ski Area Association’s Sustainable Slopes and Climate Challenge are voluntary programs dedicated to helping participating ski areas incorporate sustainable practices, reduce greenhouse gas (GHG) emissions, and reap other benefits in their operations such as reducing costs for energy use.
 The visibility of the ski industry to millions of skiers and boarders every year provides a tremendous opportunity for the NSAA and R.L.K. and Company to lead by example.

-Timberline Lodge is a proud partner with the National Forest Foundation, and through this partnership we are able to give our guests opportunities to get involved in volunteer days and travel philanthropy.
-Our annual “Friends of the Forest Day” provides an opportunity for guests to volunteer here on the Mt.
-Hood National Forest, and our partnership with the NFF’s Ski Conservation Fund provides a way for recreationalists to lend financial support for protecting the forest surrounding Timberline Lodge.
+Timberline Lodge is a proud partner with the National Forest Foundation.
+Our participation in the NFF’s Ski Conservation Fund provides a way for hotel guests to lend financial support for protecting the forest surrounding Timberline Lodge.
 Every time a guest stays at Timberline, they have the option of donating $1 per room night to this fund.
 This money then becomes available for grants to local nonprofits to carry out restoration work on the Mt.
 Hood National Forest.
+Projects that have been completed using this funding include Surveyor's ridge trail re-route, the Salmon River side channel restoration, and Still Creek water restoration.
+The current project is replacing the boardwalks around Trillium Lake.

 VISITORS VISITORS